 - Installation and setup charges

-- You owned the home for a total of at least two years in the five-year period before the sale.
+- You owned the home for a total of at least two years.

-- You used the home as your primary residence for a total of at least two years in that same five-year period.
+- You used the home as your primary residence for a total of at least two years in last five-years before the sale.

 - You haven't excluded the gain from another home sale in the two-year period before the sale.